How we are different

 We have been working in Ethiopia for 28 years, supporting local organisations to use their initiative and skill to make a real difference in their country.

 We are efficient

-Our office space is kindly donated, which helps keep our overheads to a minimum.
-In the UK, we have a small team (no more than three people) that run the charity.
+Our office space is kindly donated by Reed Recruitment, which helps keep our overheads to a minimum.
+In the UK, we have a small team (four people) that run the charity.
 We ensure that our admin costs are extremely low so that more of your money goes directly to our projects in Ethiopia.

 We are focused

 We know our strengths and our limitations.
 We do not promise to change the world, or even all of Ethiopia.
 What we do know – from firsthand experience – is that our partners make the biggest difference in their local communities.